michalkulak/transfer_bugs_30m/README.md

 ## Input
 You have a source code of simple transferring system.
 The application is transferring money from one account to another, providing some basic validation and storing account data in a simple repository.

 There are also 5 tests that are failing.
-You need to find all bugs (you can use IDE, debugger and everything that will help you to achieve the goal).
+One of the test case `test_makeTransfer_accountShouldHaveProperBalanceAfterManyTransfers` is a **flaky test**.

 ## Output
 All tests should pass.

 ## Additional information
 Finding all bugs is not the most important.
 Try to show how are you looking for a bugs and how are you gonna fix tests - step by step.
 Focus on understanding how the source code is working.